21trebor09/Arduino-Linefollower/README.md

 - `datalogger.ino`: Main Arduino sketch for the data logger
 - `circuit_image(2).png`: Connection diagram for all components
 - `README.md`: This documentation file
 - `IRLOG.csv`: File with sample data of 1 loop around the track
+- `Report.md`: File containing report

 ## Wiring Instructions